 All writing is expensive.

-Good web writers charge fat fees, and they should.
+Good web writers charge fat fees when making a living online, and they should.

 Even if you aren’t paying a writer (yet), if you’re writing for your own project, or you’re an in-house writer, effective writing takes time.
 And time is the one resource we can never replenish.